 1. Boost your retirement contributions

-Increasing retirement contributions is an excellent way to grow your net worth; however, people don’t often take full advantage of this strategy.
-For instance, the 401(k) contribution limit for 2023 is $22,500.
+The 401(k) contribution limit for 2024 is $23,000.
 Additionally, individuals who are 50 years old or older are allowed to contribute an extra $7,500.
-If you have reduced your expenses as mentioned in the next step, you already have one way to increase your retirement contributions.
+If you have reduced your expenses as mentioned in the next step, you already have one way to boost your retirement contributions.

 Contributing more to a retirement account can have a number of benefits.
 These accounts are often tax-deferred and many come with employer matching.
-At the very least, you should increase up to the limit of your employer’s match, if you aren’t already.
+At the very least, you should increase your contributions up to the limit of your employer’s match, if you aren’t already.
 This is an easy way to double your money.
 But thanks to the favorable tax treatment of retirement accounts, it’s usually a good idea to maximize your contribution to them before investing in other ways, such as with a taxable brokerage account.

 2. Trim your expenses

-Reducing your expenses isn’t always fun, but it can be a very effective way to increase your net worth.
+Reducing your expenses isn’t fun, but it can be a very effective way to increase your net worth.
 One way to reduce your expenses is to use budgeting software or an app.
 Focusing on the “big three” of housing, transportation and food can be a highly effective way to save money.
 Reducing your housing costs isn’t always an option, particularly if you have a family that is part of the equation.

 However, reducing your transportation and food costs can be more realistic.
 For instance, buying food in bulk and eating out less often can save you hundreds of dollars a month.